Continuing Certification (MOC) Advisory Committees

 Joshua M. McDonald, MD

-Radiology Consultants of Iowa, Cedar Rapids, IA
+Radiology Consultants of Iowa, Cedar Rapids

 Joshua McDonald, MD, is a private practice partner radiologist at Radiology Consultants of Iowa with fellowship training in body and musculoskeletal imaging.
 Balancing his professional life with that of his wife, Lauren (a dermatologist), allowed them to spend time working or training in Lubbock, Texas; Indianapolis; Waukesha, Wisconsin, and now Iowa.
 Dr. McDonald was also a staff radiologist at the University of Iowa Hospitals and Clinics for three years.
 He is the body imaging chair and MR director for his practice.
 He and Lauren have three daughters, aged 10, 12, and 14.